K-1 visa: Background

 The K visa category was established in 1970, during U.S. involvement in the Vietnam War.
 The U.S. military required that Vietnamese citizens who wished to marry a U.S. soldier obtain both an exit visa from the Vietnamese authorities and an immigrant visa from the U.S. Embassy.
-Obtaining these documents was a time-consuming process and involved acquiring medical and police clearances for the Vietnamese citizen, and notarized Embassy certificates from the American.
+Obtaining these documents was a time-consuming process and involved acquiring medical and police clearances for the Vietnamese citizen, and notarized embassy certificates from the American.
 Many couples could not complete the process before the soldier had to depart for the U.S. When this happened, the Vietnamese citizen would be ineligible to receive a visitor visa to America as an intending immigrant.
 Immigrant visa numbers were also unavailable.
-In 1970, about 100 American-Vietnamese couples found themselves in this situation, resulting in considerable Congressional correspondence with the Embassy.
+In 1970, about 100 American-Vietnamese couples found themselves in this situation, resulting in considerable Congressional correspondence with the embassy.
 On April 7, 1970, Congress passed Public Law 91-225, which amended the Immigration and Nationality Act of 1952 and created the K visa category.

 Today, U.S. law allows several ways for an American citizen to petition for a foreign loved one to immigrate to the United States.
 Immigrant visas are available for an American to marry his or her spouse in a foreign country and then petition the spouse to immigrate to the United States.
 Spouses of U.S. citizens receive immediate preference to immigrate to the United States.
 However, in some cases a foreign citizen and an American citizen cannot legally marry in a foreign country, even though the marriage would have no legal impediments in the United States.
-For example, some countries require a parent's permission to marry even for adults, or forbid marrying someone of the same sex or outside of one's religion or ethnic group.
+For example, some countries require a parent's permission to marry even for adults, or to marry outside of one's religion or ethnic group.
 Additionally, some couples prefer to have their wedding in the United States.
-It is in these circumstances such that a K-1 visa is especially useful.
+In these circumstances, a K-1 visa is especially useful.